fabienfrfr/AnimateCV/Readme.md

 print f.__name__
 ```

-Creation of "utils_oldpytorch" in progress..
+Creation of "utils_oldpytorch" in progress.. not recommended now !

 1 - Install the highest version driver :
 ```bash